 What causes the toughened glass to suddenly shatter for no apparent reason?

 The main cause of the spontaneous breakage of glass is something called Nickel Sulphide Inclusion.
 Put in simple terms these are impurities present in toughened glass originating from the manufacturing process.
 Over time these “contaminants” are placed under stress causing the glass to shatter.
 For a more in-depth explanation of spontaneous breakage please see here.

 To remedy this potential safety hazard Lustalux can provide a glazing containment system.
 There is a case study of such an issue here.

 It depends on which issues you need to address.
-If for example you have a severe glare issue to resolve, it would be pointless installing a light or virtually clear film.
-After all you wouldn’t buy a pair of sunglasses with clear glass in, would you?
+If for example, you have a severe glare issue to resolve, it would be pointless installing a light or virtually clear film.
+After all, you wouldn’t buy a pair of sunglasses with clear glass in, would you?

 With over twenty years of dealing with solar-related issues, we at Lustalux are confident that we can match a product with your glass to provide a satisfactory outcome.

 If you have overheating issues through your windows we can provide a solar control window film to deal with the problem with the minimum of impact on light levels.
 If however you also have a glare problem we will endeavour to strike the right balance between light loss & effectiveness.
 In most cases, a small trade-off in light loss is more than compensated for in improved comfort levels.

 Generally speaking, to comply with DDA regulations manifestation in it’s most basic form consists of two rows of markings in a material contrasting with the background of any full-height pane of glass.
 One row should be at around 850mm & one row at around 1500mm from finished floor level.
 For a more detailed & in-depth explanation of the regulations please visit our manifestation page.

 Can’t find the answer you’re looking for?
 Get in touch with the Lustalux team for an answer, then we’ll add it to our list of FAQs!